 Getting started in hobby beekeeping can sometimes seem a little overwhelming.
 Learning what you need to know, assembling all the required hardware and then finding a source for a package of bees to be shipped to you is not easy.
 In addition, packaged bees from other parts of the country are not always best suited for our southwest Florida area.

-I get great enjoyment out of the beekeeping hobby and because of my beekeeping success, I sometimes have more bees than my small Naples apiary can hold.
-That gives me an opportunity to offer complete beehives or only just the bees.
 The complete beehive consists of a brood box, screened entrance bottom board, top cover board, frames and foundation (including bee built brood/pollen/nectar comb), and, of course, bees with a laying queen.
 By getting an established hive instead of buying a “package of bees”, you are more likely to have success and probably honey in your first season.
 In general, locally raised queens/hives will outperform those obtained from commercial queen/package farms because they are better adapted to the southwest Florida location.
 All the physical work of gathering the individual hive equipment/bees, assembly, and mistakes of getting started is minimized and you can just concentrate on learning to become a beekeeper.
-At $300, it is a complete turnkey opportunity to have your own hive in your backyard.
-Add up all the individual hardware/bees costs and this is a reasonable price.
+When the Bees Boyz and Girlz group has some hives available, the complete hive box, including the bees will run around $150-$200.
+Add up all the individual hardware/bees costs involved and this is a very reasonable price.
 All you need is a bee suit and a few simply tools and the willingness to join the wonderful world of backyard hobby beekeeping!
 Contact me here .

-My hives are well established hives and have normally grown in size beyond the “nuc” or “starter hive” sizes.
+The hives are usually well established hives and have normally grown in size beyond the “nuc” or “starter hive” sizes.